ShantanuDas8013/InterviewAI/SUPABASE_SETUP_GUIDE.md

 CREATE POLICY "Users can view their own interview responses" ON public.interview_responses FOR SELECT USING (auth.uid() = user_id);
 CREATE POLICY "Users can insert their own interview responses" ON public.interview_responses FOR INSERT WITH CHECK (auth.uid() = user_id);

+-- Interview Results Policies
+CREATE POLICY "Users can view their own interview results" ON public.interview_results FOR SELECT USING (auth.uid() = user_id);
+CREATE POLICY "Users can insert their own interview results" ON public.interview_results FOR INSERT WITH CHECK (auth.uid() = user_id);

 -- User Analytics Policies